-The District, through a single-employer defined benefit plan, provides retiree medical (including prescription drug benefits) coverage to eligible retirees and their eligible dependents through the CalPERS Health Program.
+The District, through an agent multiple-employer defined benefit plan, provides retiree medical (including prescription drug benefits) coverage to eligible retirees and their eligible dependents through the CalPERS Health Program.
 The District pays the monthly premium for the retired employee, the employee's spouse, and any surviving spouse, subject to a maximum per retiree and spouse.
-The monthly cap for 2019 and 2018 was \$1,700 and \$1,550, respectively.
+The monthly cap for 2020 and 2019 was \$1,875 and \$1,700, respectively.
 The District's contribution will continue for the lifetime of the retiree and any surviving eligible spouse.
 Eligibility for retiree medical benefits is based on age, service, and the receipt of monthly pension payments from CalPERS.